 |XXIII||Madrid, Spain||1994||J.M.
 Prieto|

 |XXIV||San Francisco, US||1998||J. Matarazzo|

 |XXIX||Montreal, Canada||2018||P. Graf & D. Dozois|

-Beginning with the IUPsyS Congress in Paris in 1976, IAAP Congresses started to be organized on a four year cycle.
+Beginning with the IUPsyS Congress in Paris in 1976, IAAP Congresses started to be organized on a four-year cycle.

-The IAAP was organised primarily to establish contact and communication among psychologists on an international scale.
+The IAAP was organized primarily to establish contact and communication among psychologists on an international scale.
 For the first 50 years of its existence, the Association, although international in nature and in scope, was dominated by European psychology and psychologists.
 This fact is emphasized by noting who its principal officers were, where its congresses were held, and the nationalities of the organizers of those international meetings.
 While many Americans and other non-Europeans were members of the Association in those early days, they did not assume major leadership roles.
-Perhaps much of this was due to the earlier emphasis in psychology outside of Europe (particularly U.K. and France) on experimental and theoretical psychology rather than clinical, counseling and industrial psychology.
+Perhaps much of this was due to the earlier emphasis in psychology outside of Europe (particularly U.K. and France) on experimental and theoretical psychology rather than clinical, counseling, and industrial psychology.

 All of this seems to have changed with the 1974 Montreal Congress, the first to be held outside of Europe.
 And after the congress held in Kyoto, ICAP moves from continent to continent.

 Until 1986 the officers of the IAAP were President and Secretary/Treasurer, with varying years of tenure for each office.
-During the Congress held in Jerusalem, the office of Vice President was replaced by President-Elect, and the limit of office of President to four years was adopted to begin in 1990.
+During the Congress held in Jerusalem, the office of the Vice President was replaced by President-Elect, and the limit of the office of the President to four years was adopted to begin in 1990.
 During the Congress held in Kyoto, the office of the Secretary and Treasurer were separated.